japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/alert-configuration.md

 Typical workflow:
 1. Monitoring sensor changes state
 2. Alert appears in the monitoring platform
-3. Operator reviews affected device and metric
+3. Operator reviews the affected device and metric
 4. Initial troubleshooting begins
 5. Incident is logged or escalated if needed